reactjs/rfcs/text/0000-new-commit-phase-lifecycles.md

 ### Static method

 The most recently-added lifecycle, `getDerivedStateFromProps`, was a static method in order to prevent unsafe access of instance properties.
-I don't think that concern is as relevant in this case though because this lifecycle is invoked during the commit phase.
+That concern is less relevant in this case though, because this lifecycle is called during the commit phase.

-A static lifecycle would also be unable to access refs on the instance, requiring them to be stored in `state`.

 ```js
 class ScrollingList extends React.Component<Props, State> {